 When you save a SiteEntry asset, Content Server does the following:

 - Creates a row in the SiteEntry table for the asset. - Creates a page entry in the SiteCatalog table.
-The name of the page entry uses the following convention:
+The root element of the page entry is the element from the CSElement asset that you specified.